RaulMurillo/turisteo/README.md

 ### Dependencies installation

-The following packages and libraries must be installed: Python 3, Google and [Google Cloud Vision API](https://cloud.google.com/vision/docs), [Pillow](https://pillow.readthedocs.io/en/stable/), [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) (and also parsers like [lxml](https://lxml.de/) and/or [html5lib](https://github.com/html5lib/) are recommended),
+The following packages and libraries must be installed: Python 3, Google and [Google Cloud Vision API](https://cloud.google.com/vision/docs), [Pillow](https://pillow.readthedocs.io/en/stable/), [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) (and also parsers like [lxml](https://lxml.de/) and/or [html5lib](https://github.com/html5lib/) are recommended), playsound and num2words.

 Those packages can be installed, for example using `pip`, as following: